Friday, October 10, 2014

 - Dan McLaughlin, MHA, Director of the University of St. Thomas Center for Health and Medical Affiars, will provide a short overview of the ACA

-- Sue Abderholden, MPH, Executive Director, National Alliance for Mental Illness (NAMI), will focus on the mental health aspects of the ACA and its potential impact on persons with mental illness and mental health concerns in general.
+- Sue Abderholden, MPH, Executive Director, National Alliance for Mental Illness (NAMI) - Minnesota, will focus on the mental health aspects of the ACA and its potential impact on persons with mental illness and mental health concerns in general.

 - L. Read Sulik, MD, Chief Integration Officer, Child & Adolescent & Adult Psychiatrist, PrairieCare, will discuss the increasing integration of primary care and behavioral health to improve the access to care for those individuals with a mental illness or addiction, and to provide structured support to any individual needing to transform their behaviors to improve their health.